 National Association of Minority and Women Owned Law Firms

 Walsworth is a member of the National Association of Minority and Women Owned Law Firms (NAMWOLF).
-We are the largest law firm member in California and the third largest nationwide.
+We are the largest law firm member in California.

 NAMWOLF, a nonprofit trade association, is a bridge between corporate legal departments and minority and women-owned law firms.
 NAMWOLF is highly regarded in the profession for its vetting process of outside firms who undergo an extensive application and screening process to ensure they are of the highest quality.
 The vetting process includes a review by corporate counsel they work with and three references from Fortune 500 companies.
 According to NAMWOLF, in-house counsel at a wide variety of companies have prioritized the hiring of outside law firms that focus on creating a diverse workforce.